campanam/RatesTools/README.md

 * [tidyverse](https://www.tidyverse.org/) [15] v.
 1.3.1 with [dplyr](https://CRAN.R-project.org/package=dplyr) [16] v.
 1.0.7  and [ggplot2](https://ggplot2.tidyverse.org/) [17] v.
 3.3.5.
 * [data.table](https://rdatatable.gitlab.io/data.table/) [18] v.
 1.14.2

+### Conda-Assisted Installation of Java Dependencies
+To assist installation and execution of the Java dependencies, we provide built-in options to install GATK and Picard through Conda.
+See the [tutorial](doc/tutorial.md) for details.

 ## Configure the Pipeline
 Assisted configuration of the RatesTools pipeline can be accomplished using the `configure.sh` bash script.
 The script copies the `nextflow.config` included with this repository and modifies the copy for the target system.
 The `configure.sh` script detects software installed on the local system and prompts the user to provide modulefiles, paths to undetected files, and program options.
 The configuration file can also be manually edited using a text editor.
 However, please note that the `configure.sh` script requires an *unmodified* `nextflow.config` file to work.